kosalnith/DataAnalysis/README.md

-# Data Analysis for Social Science
+# Data Analysis for Social Science with RStudio

 This repository is an sample code of the data import, data visualization, data transformation and data export in the R programming.
 It also used for a sharing session at the 2021 Young Research Fellow Seminar.